Documentation and Methods

-For agricultural output, FAO publishes data on annual production of 189 crop and livestock commodities by country since 1961, aggregates this into a measure of the gross production value using a common set of commodity prices from 2004-06, and expresses this in constant 2005 international dollars.
+For agricultural output, FAO publishes data on annual production of 189 crop and livestock commodities by country since 1961, aggregates this into a measure of the gross production value using a common set of global average commodity prices from 2004-06, and expresses this in constant 2005 international dollars.
 FAO excludes production of animal forages, but includes crop production that is used for animal feed and seed in estimating gross agricultural output.

 Because current (or near current) prices are fixed to aggregate quantities and measure changes in real output over time, the FAO gross agricultural production is equivalent to a Paasche quantity index.
 The set of common commodity prices is derived using the Geary-Khamis method.
 This method determines an international price pi for each commodity, which is defined as an international weighted average of prices of the i-th commodity in different countries, after national prices have been converted into a common currency using a purchasing power parity (PPPj) conversion rate for each j-th country.
 The weights are the quantities produced by the country.
 The computational scheme involves solving a system of simultaneous linear equations that derives both the pi prices and PPPj conversion factors for each commodity and country.
 The FAO updates these prices every five years and recalculates its index of gross production value back to 1961 using its most recent set of international prices.
-See Rao (1993) for a thorough description and assessment of these procedures.
+Rao (1993) provides a thorough description and assessment of these procedures.

-We use FAO gross agricultural output in constant 2005 international dollars as the basis for a consistent measure of output for each country and the world over time.
-However, because of the influence of weather and other factors, agricultural production is exceptionally volatile from year to year, and it can be difficult to disentangle shortrun fluctuations from longterm trends.
+We use FAO gross agricultural output in constant 2005 international dollars as the basis for a consistent measure of output growth for each country and the world over time.
+However, because of the influence of weather and other factors, agricultural production is exceptionally volatile from year to year, and it can be difficult to disentangle shortrun fluctuations from longer term trends.
 To relieve the data of some of these fluctuations, the output series is smoothed for each country using the Hodrick-Prescott filter (setting λ=6.25 as recommended for annual data by Ravn and Uhlig, 2002).